michaelspatrick/osmetrics/README.md

     -o osmetricsplugin.so osmetricsplugin.cc

 #### Plugin Installation
 Copy the resulting osmetricsplugin.so file to the location of plugin_dir in MySQL.
-For me, this is:
     cp osmetricsplugin.so /usr/lib64/mysql/plugin/

-Then, login to MySQL and Install the plugin with the following:
     mysql> INSTALL PLUGIN OS_METRICS SONAME 'osmetricsplugin.so';

 #### Verify Installation